Monday, 19 May 2025

 Below: green spaces are important for children.

-Our community engagement for all ages, in just one week, helped children's groups to: celebrate heritage festivals, take part in garden bird watching, countryside ID & pond adventures.
+Our community engagement for all ages, in just one week, helped children's groups to: celebrate heritage festivals, take part in garden bird watching, countryside ID and pond adventures.
 Our community project on ammonites model making for children and our family kitchen food preserving project, has been important to our communities in lockdown, stimulating the documentation of the memories of participants.
 First Peace Chaplaincy set up fifteen virtual learning community event forums during lockdown, to promote thinking and awareness on a range of topics.
-Following this success & by demand, we will maintain this type of engagement as part of our ongoing programme delivery.
+Following this success and by demand, we will maintain this type of engagement as part of our ongoing programme delivery.

 We have endeavoured to advance understanding of: